-For example, if Internet Explorer has slowed down while the rest of your software runs just fine, then you’ll need to take a different approach than what I’ll outline here.
-You’ll need to focus on the specific applications that are behaving slowly.
-Perhaps some of the solutions may be the same, but arriving at those solutions and choosing one will depend a lot more on investigating the issue with that specific application.
+For example, if Internet Explorer has slowed down while the rest of your software runs just fine, you need a different approach than what I’ll outline here, focusing on the specific applications that are behaving slowly.
+Perhaps some of the solutions may be the same, but arriving at those solutions and choosing one will depend on investigating the issue with that specific application.

 Nope.
-Here, we’re talking about a slow computer, no matter what you do.
+Here, we’re talking about a slow computer.

 Sudden slowdowns: Malware comes to mind

-Different types of malware will, of course, do different things, but they’ll also often behave differently on different machines.
-One of the symptoms of malware can often be a suddenly slow or sluggish system
+Different types of malware do different things, but they also behave differently on different machines.
+One of the symptoms of malware can be a suddenly slow or sluggish system.

 Sudden slowdowns: A program run amok

-Another step that I take when my machine seems to be slowing down, particularly if it’s sudden and unexpected, is to fire up Process Explorer.
-Very often, one source of a system slowdown can be attributed to a single program running on your machine that is attempting to use all available processing resources.
-When that happens, other programs (often including Windows itself) aren’t able to respond to your actions as quickly as otherwise.
+Another step I take when my machine seems to be slowing down, particularly if it’s sudden and unexpected, is to fire up Process Explorer.
+Very often, the source of a system slowdown can be attributed to a single program running on your machine that is attempting to use all available processing resources.
+When that happens, other programs (often including Windows itself) aren’t able to respond to your actions as quickly.

-How do I find out what program is using all my CPU? will walk you through the steps using Process Explorer to identify any processes that are in this state.
+How Do I Find Out What Program Is Using all My CPU? walks you through the steps of using Process Explorer to identify any processes in this state.

-Similarly, a program that’s using the disk heavily (i.e. the activity light isn’t even flickering, it’s just on), or even using the network heavily can manifest as a system that is or seems slow.
-I have constant disk activity, and I don’t know why.
-How can I tell what program is doing it? and How do I monitor internet activity and see who’s using it? will help you identify those culprits, if present.
+Similarly, a program that’s using the disk heavily (i.e. the activity light isn’t even flickering, it’s just on), or even using the network heavily can manifest as a slow system.
+I Have Constant Disk Activity, and I Don’t Know Why.
+How Can I Tell What Program Is Doing It? and How Do I Monitor Internet Activity and See Who’s Using It? will help you identify those culprits, if present.